-The Linguistics program connects studies of the physical structures and mental processes involved in human language; the psychological and social/societal factors that enable humans to acquire, use, comprehend and produce language; and the application of computer science to the analysis and synthesis of language and speech.
-The program is designed for undergraduates who will enter a wide range of careers, such as language education, educational design, programming, human/computer interaction, and more!
+The Linguistics program connects studies of the physical structures and mental processes involved in human language; the psychological and social factors that enable humans to acquire, use, comprehend and produce language; and the application of computer science to the analysis of text.
+The program is designed for undergraduates who will enter a wide range of careers, such as language education, educational design, language technology, human/computer interaction, and more!

 Programs of Study

 To earn a Minor in Linguistics, students must complete 15 credit horus of approved courses.
 To earn a Certificate in Linguistics, students must complete 12 credit hours of approved courses.
 These programs involve an introductory course in Linguistics as well as a number of electives from among the participating schools.

 These programs can serve as a "cluster" in the ALIS (Applied Language & Intercultural Studies) major, or as a compelling complement to the study of psychology, literature/communication, or computing.

 Faculty and Collaborators